 - Expert-led teleconferences on current and breaking news events

-- Opportunities to attend luncheon lectures and tours of RAND offices, including the guided tour of the contemporary art collection at our Santa Monica headquarters campus
+- Opportunities to tour RAND offices, including the guided tour of the contemporary art collection at our Santa Monica headquarters campus

 - Recognition in the RAND Annual Report